Halfway House, Shropshire

 Halfway House is a village in Shropshire, England, halfway between Shrewsbury and Welshpool (in Wales) on the A458 road.
 Also, it is known to be halfway between Birmingham and Aberystwyth.

-It has a pub called the 'Halfway House'.
+It had a pub called the 'Halfway House' which is now abandoned.
 Its neighbouring village, Wattlesborough, has a shop and a cafe.
 It also has a village hall which is shared with Halfway House.

 A mile to the north-east at Wattlesborough Hall the 12th century keep of Wattlesborough Castle survives, adjoining an 18th-century farmhouse.